 Currently, the 5-year look back and transfer penalties apply only to applicants for Institutional Medicaid (for Nursing Home Care).
 Currently, applicants for Community Medicaid or Home Care are able to transfer their assets to family members, friends, or trusts, and thereby become eligible for Community Medicaid benefits.
 The MRT’s proposal would extend the 5-year look back to Community Medicaid and Home Care, which means that many potential applicants will find that they are ineligible for Medicaid, or subject to a lengthy penalty period before benefits can be obtained.

-Currently, it is difficult for Medicaid to recover from the estates of medicaid recipients where the recipient has effectively transferred their assets during life to a family member or trust.
-The proposed law would allow medicaid the ability to seek recovery in these cases.
+Currently, it is difficult for Medicaid to recover from the estates of Medicaid recipients where the recipient has effectively transferred their assets during life to a family member or trust.
+The proposed law would allow Medicaid the ability to seek recovery in these cases.

 Impact of these proposals

 If these proposals become law, many Medicaid applicants and their families will be severely affected.
 Some will find their financial situation and lifestyle significantly diminished, and others may find it difficult to pay for even basic living expenses.
-Many may to apply for food stamps, another program funded by the government.
+Many may apply for food stamps, another program funded by the government.